 Much the same as the Mega Drive unit. all the same save backup and restore features.
 I found that the Super Everdrive is rather fussy about the roms it will flash, but if you stick to the goodsnes set its fine.

 The compatibly is not as high as the MD unit.
 Nintendo sometimes put extra chips and processors into there cartridges witch the Everdrive does not contain.
+So even with game gome data loaded, the game will not play if it required special chips.
 You can install (or get pre-installed) a DPS-1 chip to play a few more games like Mario Kart and Pilot Wings.
 But I have both those games and have a DPS-1 chip for my Game Doctor SF7.
 As you’d expect Super FX games wont play.

 For most of the game library its just as easy as the Everdrive MD.
 Just Flash and play.